-Summary of St Francis Xavier, Priest, Missionary.
-Born in 1506 in Navarre (Spain); died on this day in 1552 off the coast of China.
-Francis Xavier met Ignatius of Loyola while both were studying in Paris and became one of the first Jesuits.
+Summary: St Francis Xavier, Priest, Missionary, Born in 1506 in Navarre (Spain); died on this day in 1552 off the coast of China.
+Francis met Ignatius of Loyola while both were studying in Paris and he became one of the first Jesuits.
 At Ignatius’ request, Francis went to Goa (India) as a missionary and travelled extensively through southeast Asia to Japan, winning converts and organising Christian communities.
 Francis Xavier was noted for the simplicity of his lifestyle and for his tireless missionary zeal.

 Francis was born in 1506 in Xavier (Javier), a small village in Navarre in the north of Spain.
 He was a Basque, the son of local land owners.
 Their family home was a castle.
 At the age of 19 Francis went to study in Paris.
 There he enjoyed sports and the city’s night life.
 Bright and vibrant, with a great zest for life, he lacked a clear focus as to where he should invest his enormous energies.